Literacy for Life - Individual

 Time Commitment

 Research shows that intensive reading programs are most effective when they are delivered frequently and consistently.
-Our reading remediation program strongly recommends one hour sessions, twice per week with a psychological associate or a trained interventionist under supervision.
+Our reading remediation program recommends a minimum of one hour per week with a trained interventionist under supervision.

 For the virtual program, the attendance of a ‘helping adult’ is required for the initial appointment to assist with any technical glitches.
 Ongoing support from an adult is recommended (but not required), so that they can benefit from the psychoeducation and have the knowledge necessary to support the student with practice between sessions.
 It is ideal if the same one or two helping adults attend routinely.